GeneralPoxter/StreetSolver/README.md

 ```
 Port can be specified with the environment variable PORT.

-By default, the game uses the public Maps JavaScript API Key, which only works for localhosts and certain URLs.
-This key is updated occassionally, so expired keys can be replaced with the one found [here](https://jsfiddle.net/api/post/library/pure/).
+By default, the game uses Google's public Maps JavaScript API Key, which only works for localhosts and specific URLs.
+This key is changed occassionally, so expired keys can be replaced with the one found [here](https://github.com/googlemaps/js-samples/blob/08d6e630e8baa89d9fef856d9596258b9550293f/dist/samples/add-map/index.html#L58).
 To replace the API key with a personal API key so the game can be hosted on services like Heroku, replace the value of `API_KEY` in `src/config.js` with the desired key.

 ### Game
 Navigate to the localhost port to play on the StreetSolver frontend.